 Internships are available in a variety of sectors including business, finance, law, media, journalism, politics, hi-tech, medicine and NGOs (please see Intern Hosts above).
 All of these will be based in the Tel Aviv area and are an ideal opportunity to build your CV and create a prestigious experience to aid future job applications.

 What else does the FJL Tel Aviv Internship offer aside from work placements?

-In addition to the valuable internship placement, the program includes a seminar series, bringing participants face-to-face with high-profile figures from the banking and finance world, politicians, policy-makers, Jewish educators and communal leaders.
-Both before and after the internship, the group will travel around Israel making the most of all the country has to offer.
+In addition to the valuable internship placement, the programme includes a seminar series, bringing participants face-to-face with high-profile figures from the banking and finance world, politicians, policy-makers, Jewish educators and communal leaders.
+Throughout the programme on non-internship days, the group will travel around Israel making the most of all the country has to offer.
 See sample itinerary above.

 What is the Jewish content of the FJL Tel Aviv Internship?

 The Jewish educational component involves seminars, presentations and interactive group-based discussions which will address key issues associated with Jewish philosophy and topics of contemporary significance, including the interaction of Jewish ethics, public policy, business and finance.
-The Jewish education is led by our in-house teachers, as well as renowned Jewish educators from the Tel Aviv and Jerusalem Area.
+The Jewish education is led by our in-house teachers, as well as renowned business and political leaders from the Tel Aviv and Jerusalem Area.

 Are there expectations in terms of religious observance during the FJL Tel Aviv Internship?

 This programme is designed for all Jewish students regardless of religious beliefs or levels of observance.
 We will spend Shabbat together as a group which will include a Friday night service and group meals, but there are no expectations of anyone in terms of their own observance beyond that.

 What do participants do in the evenings?